HTC third quarter profit beats estimates as cost cuts offset weak sales

-HTC said on Friday it earned T$640 million ($21 million) in unaudited net profit during the July-September quarter, well above a T$216.23 million mean estimate of 13 analysts polled by Thomson Reuters.
+HTC said on Friday it earned T$640 million (13.05 million pounds) in unaudited net profit during the July-September quarter, well above a T$216.23 million mean estimate of 13 analysts polled by Thomson Reuters.
 In the same period a year earlier, it turned in a loss of T$3 billion.

 The company makes devices, such as its flagship One M8, that consistently garner accolades from critics but fail to lure customers.
 The former contract manufacturer has struggled to maintain a distinctive brand image in an increasingly crowded marketplace.